HorvathLab/NGS/scSNViz/README.md

-## Workflow for Advanced Users with Integrated Samples
+## Workflow for Advanced Users with Multiple Samples to Integrate

 ####
 ```